May 31, 2009: The day Rafael Nadal lost at Roland-Garros for the first time

 Soderling would seize the momentum in Paris that year and continue his run to reach the 2009 Roland-Garros final, where he would be defeated by Roger Federer (6-1, 7-6, 6-4).
 Federer would also eliminate him from Wimbledon and the US Open that year but in 2010, Soderling would create a major upset in Paris again, upsetting the Swiss in the quarter-finals (3-6, 6-3, 7-5, 6-4).
 He would go on again to reach the final but this time Nadal would prevail in straight sets, 6-4, 6-2, 6-4.

 Nadal and especially his uncle Toni would make it obvious that they did not appreciate how the public supported Soderling on this day.
 Toni Nadal would even call the French crowd “stupid”.
 Over the years, this feeling would fade and Nadal would have much more support from the Parisian public than in his first years.
-Only once again would Rafael Nadal lose again in his favourite tournament, when he was beaten in the 2015 quarter-final by Novak Djokovic (7-5, 6-3, 6-1).
+Since then, Rafael Nadal has lost only twice more in his favourite tournament, when he was beaten in the 2015 quarter-final by Novak Djokovic (7-5, 6-3, 6-1) and then in the 2021 semi-final to the same opponent.
 This would make Soderling’s 2009 victory, which was already a major shock at the time, even more legendary as time went by.